|

 Correcting Ill-Shaped Noses At Home

 And where else would you do it?
 An ad in Beautiful Womanhood, Edited by Mrs. Bernarr MacFadden, November, 1923.
-Labels: 1920s, vintage ads, vintage advertising, vintage magazines, weird, weird ads
+Labels: 1920s, beauty, vintage ads, vintage advertising, vintage magazines, weird, weird ads

 Hankie History To Sneeze At?